hosein2398/showIf/README.md

 <p data-if-chrome="(=56) reddy"> Working on it </p>
 ```
 This one will have `reddy` class only in Chrome 56.
 Which is quite usefull.

+## How this works
+So , you as a designer might ask that how this library works.
+After looping throw elements if the condition is not met as the browser in use, then  display of none is added to that element.